francogassibe/-Modeling-and-vector-control-of-a-three-phase-synchronous-machine/README.md

 **Torque Modulator:**
-Here we look at the dynamics to try to undock the system from its physique variables.
+Here we look at the dynamics to try to uncouple the system from its physique variables.

 The idea is to 'compensate' the voltage drops in the voltage command.
 Then we do the same for the torque, we compensate the torque drop in the torque command.
-We always have to scale the outputs to pass from one physical variable to another (this are the gains).
+We always have to scale the outputs to pass from one physical variable to another (this are the gains of the modulator).

 ![](Capture19.PNG)